willwin4sure/vault/🤔Inference and Information/Decision Theory/Minimax Hypothesis Testing.md

 > Assume that nature is adversarial, and responds to your selected decision rule with the worst-case prior.
 You want your decision rule to be unexploitable/balanced.
 This is often a bit too conservative in practice.

 You have the costs, but not the prior (as we've mentioned, it might be hard to specify).
 For any decision rule, we will evaluate it by the **worst-case** prior that it could face.
+See also [[Zero-Sum Games]].

 ## The Minimax Criterion